taislin/vibebot/README.md

     -   **Purpose**: Focuses on summarizing content from the knowledge base with source references.
     -   **Behavior**: Retrieves up to 10 documents, uses `tree_summarize` to aggregate content, and returns a structured response with a summary and list of source file paths.
     -   **Use Case**: Detailed queries requiring information from multiple files.
-    -   **Example**: `python cli.py query "Show me which animal entities are present in the code" --mode docs`
+    -   **Example**: `python cli.py query-cmd "Show me which animal entities are present in the code" --mode docs`
     -   **Output**: A summary (e.g., "Animal entities include...") and sources (e.g., `data/file1.cs, data/file2.py`).

 -   **search**: